fujitatomoya/ros2ai/doc/overview.md

   - this dataset should be uploaded to help more user specific problems and questions. if this is doable, `ros2ai` agent can the 1st customer support for anyone?

 <!---
-# what we need to do is automate this fune-tuning process based on user's environment including distro.
+# what we need to do is automate this fine-tuning process based on user's environment including distro.
 # this seems like a mandatory, because user's environment is really different one to another.
-# data set creation must be done by eash user, and automated by script or some tools.
+# data set creation must be done by each user, and automated by script or some tools.
 --->